Elastic-Suite/documentation/docs/Gally/Merchandize/Boosts.md

 - Base results which is the product listing before boost application
 - Optimized results which is the product listing after boost application

-The column "Score" gives the base score and before boost application (for base results section), the calculated score after boost application (for the optimized section).
+The column "Score" gives the base score before boost application (for base results section), the calculated score after boost application (for the optimized section).

 The column gives the direction of the product after boost application
 - <img width="48" height="50" alt="image" src="https://github.com/user-attachments/assets/5848e1d4-c887-4ecd-9ddf-226d66262366" /> : product has gone up